muhammadtofikhidayat/Toko-Berkah-Jaya/Readme.md

 4. **Update data barang**,Toko Berkah Jaya provides high mobility to update item data which will be updated when there is a data error when adding item data.
 5. **Pembelian data barang**, Berkah Jaya Store provides an experience for customers to purchase and pay for any item from anywhere at any time.

+Note : We use the login feature for the applications we make with the following conditions.

+username : topik
+password : 123

 ## Installation

 To get this project, you can clone it by running the following code: